Humaira90/EventManagement/README.md

 # Elite Events

 Elite Events is a web application designed to manage event bookings and showcase event portfolios.
-It features a simple and user-friendly interface, where users can view event packages, book events, and view past events.
+It features a simple and user-friendly interface, where users can view event packages, book events, and view past events and leave their feedbacks.

 ## Features